meteatamel/adk-demos/travel_helper/README.md

 ...
 ```

-#### Run agent - web
+### Run agent - web

-You can also launch the dev UI to interact with the agent.
+You can use `adk web` to interact with the agent from a provided Web UI

 Outside the folder of the agent use `adk web`: